 Q. What is discussed?

-A. In addition to reports from the Board of Trustees and its committees, the Delegates and others, members of the World Service Conference discuss and vote on motions that are submitted by members of the fellowship well in advance of the WSC meeting and considered by S-Anon groups throughout North America.
-The latest edition of Robert’s Rule of Order is recognized as the authority governing the meetings of the World Service Conference.
-Read an overview of Robert’s Rule of Order.
+A. In addition to reports from the Board of Trustees and its committees, the Area Delegates and others, members of the World Service Conference discuss and vote on motions that are submitted by members of the fellowship well in advance of the WSC meeting and considered by S-Anon groups throughout North America.
+The latest edition of Robert’s Rules of Order is recognized as the authority governing the meetings of the World Service Conference, except where noted above.
+Read an overview of Robert’s Rules of Order.

 Return to question list.